 A First Offense OUI charge carries with it a penalty of up to two and a half years in a house of correction, or a fine of $500-$5,000, or both, along with a license suspension of up to one year and license reinstatement fees.
 Massachusetts has an alternative disposition on a first offense OUI.
 An alternative disposition in a first offense is a continuation without a finding for a one year, a 45-90 day license loss, fines, fees, and a requirement to complete an alcohol class.
 A work or education hardship is available from the Massachusetts Registry of Motor Vehicles for all alternative dispositions.
 Drivers under the age of 21 will have to complete a youth alcohol education program and additional suspension time.

 Penalty for Second Offense OUI in Massachusetts

-The penalty for a second offense OUI is jail for up-to two and a half years with a minimum of 60 days jail time, unless the judge suspends the sentence to a minimum of 30 days, or a fine of $600-$10,000, or both.
+The penalty for a second offense of OUI is jail for up to two and a half years with a minimum of 60 days jail time, unless the judge suspends the sentence to a minimum of 30 days, or a fine of $600-$10,000, or both.
 The license suspension is 2 years, license reinstatement fees, and mandatory installation of an ignition interlock device (IID).
 A work or education hardship is available after one year.
 There is an alternative disposition for a second offense OUI in Massachusetts.
-The alternative disposition is a guilty, ninety days in jail suspended for 2 years, (meaning if there is a probation violation then you are sentenced to 90 days) probation, fines, fees, and two week in patient alcohol treatment.
+The alternative disposition is a guilty, ninety days in jail suspended for 2 years, (meaning if there is a probation violation then you are sentenced to 90 days) probation, fines, fees, and two weeks inpatient alcohol treatment.
 All people convicted of a second offense are required to install an alcohol ignition interlock device.

 Any third offense or more in Massachusetts carries a mandatory minimum jail sentence and long license loss.